The importance of nutrition for older Australians

 Food and your body

-Your body lets you know when it doesn’t agree with certain foods, or lets you know if you aren’t eating enough of something, so it’s important to ‘listen’ to your body and not ignore any symptoms that may appear.
+Your body lets you know when it doesn’t agree with certain foods or if you aren’t eating enough of something, so it’s important to ‘listen’ to your body and not ignore any symptoms that may appear.

 Taste and smell can decrease as we age, so to counterbalance that you need to eat more flavourful or pleasant-smelling food to increase your appetite.

-If you have a decrease in appetite or become unable to prepare your own food, it can result in a huge loss in vitamins, minerals and proteins the body needs to stave off disease and illness.
+If you have a reduced appetite or become unable to prepare your own food, it can result in a huge loss in vitamins, minerals and proteins the body needs to stave off disease and illness.

 Good nutrients can:

-• Prevent the weakening of muscles and bones
+- prevent the weakening of muscles and bones; and

-• Prevent chronic health problems, such as high blood pressure, diabetes, high cholesterol, or osteoporosis
+- prevent chronic health problems, such as high blood pressure, diabetes, high cholesterol and osteoporosis.

 Poor nutrition can:

-• Impact the security of your immune system, increasing the likelihood of catching a cold or other minor illnesses
+- impact the security of your immune system, increasing the likelihood of catching a cold or other minor illnesses; and

 Changes in your diet for optimum nutrients